 Home itself is the most dangerous place in the world for those experiencing domestic violence and abuse.
 We have already seen alleged domestic murders announced in the press within days of lockdown.
 This is just the start.

 Whilst confined to home 24/7, unhealthy life style choices could spiral out of control; eating disorders, increased alcohol, tobacco or drug consumption leading to dependency issues.
+You can help yourself stop using tobacco with the help from a vape and these drip hacks.

 Obsessive compulsive disorders could escalate post outbreak from relentless hand washing and sanitising the home.